basecamp/kamal-site/docs/upgrading/overview.md

 - There are some backward incompatible [configuration changes](../configuration-changes)
 - How we pass secrets to containers [has changed](../secrets-changes)

+If you want to continue using Traefik you can run it as an accessory, see [here](../continuing-to-use-traefik) for more details.

 ## [Upgrade steps](#upgrade-steps)

 ### Upgrade to Kamal 1.9.x